Skip to main content

 info

-This software is designed to work mainly with private trackers.
-If you are attempting to cross-seed on public trackers, please see our FAQ entry for details before proceeding.
+This software is designed primarily for private trackers.
+If you plan on cross-seeding on public trackers, please see our FAQ for more details.

 npm install -g cross-seed